 EEP Full-Delivery request for proposals come out once or more per year and have a fixed deadline for project submittals.
 After submittal, it takes three to six months for awards to be announced.
 After notification of an award, the survey and design phase takes about one year to complete and at that time the easement option is converted to a purchase.
 Construction is completed in the following year.
 Finally, the site is monitored for seven years to make sure that the stream, wetland, or buffer site is stable and healthy.

-Wildlands Engineering is a fully licensed engineering firm specializing in Water Resources Management and Ecological Restoration with offices in North Carolina and Virginia.
+Wildlands Engineering is a fully licensed engineering firm specializing in Water Resources Management and Ecological Restoration with offices in North Carolina, South Carolina, and Virginia.
 We are an experienced firm of biologists, ecologists, engineers, and real estate professionals.
 Unlike some of our competitors, we not only invest our own cash in EEP Full-Delivery Projects, but also perform all of the design and engineering work in-house.
-Wildlands Engineering has a solid relationship with the EEP as evidenced by the fact that we have been their top on-call design provider for the past two years and were the most successful recipient of awards in the 2009 and 2010 Full-Delivery rounds; winning over $17.7 million dollars in contracts!
+Wildlands Engineering has a solid relationship with the EEP as evidenced by the fact that we have been their top on-call design provider.
+Since 2009, Wildlands has been awarded over $41 Million in full delivery contracts, representing more than 38% of the total awarded contracts!

 We work with the landowner during the project proposal stage, coordinate site access during the survey phase, and have frequent meetings during the design phase to make sure any landowner concerns are being addressed.
 We will review the conservation easement language and location with you to make sure that future land use plans are not impeded.
 We work closely with the contractor and the landowner during the construction process and are attentive to any maintenance needs during the monitoring phase after the project is complete.